2 x CENT

 Former President of the Parliament of Catalonia and of the ANC

-This week it has been eight years since you went to prison.
-Does it feel like yesterday or like another life?
+This week marks eight years since you entered prison.
+Does it feel like yesterday or like another lifetime?

 — Look, it depends.
 I always say: next year I won't think about it anymore and I always end up thinking about it.
-There are moments when it doesn't seem like another life, when it seems like yesterday.
+There are times when it doesn't seem like another life, when it seems like yesterday.
 I suppose like everyone who has had to go through a difficult stage.

 Is this the worst thing that has ever happened to you?